This post may contain affiliate links. This blog generates income via ads.

 - Brown Sugar – to add even more depth of flavor, swap out the white granulated sugar for warmer, richer brown sugar.
 (And see more sweetener substitutions below!)

 - Vanilla Extract – add 2 tablespoons of vanilla extract to make a delicious vanilla chai concentrate that would make a stunning dirty chai latte.
-(I also have recipes for a hot vanilla chai latte and an iced vanilla chai latte!)

 - Decaf – as someone who is sensitive to caffeine, I love making my own tea and coffee recipes at home so I can control how much caffeine they contain.
 Look for decaf chai tea bags to make this delicious recipe caffeine free.